vidurb/docker-transmission-wireguard/README.md

 Forked from SebDanielsson's [image](https://github.com/SebDanielsson/docker-wireguard-transmission), and with Haugene's [image](https://github.com/haugene/docker-transmission-openvpn) as a source for some feature additions.
 Many thanks to them & all contributors to their repositories.

-WireGuard is copyright of Jason A. Donenfeld.
+WireGuard is a registered trademark of Jason A. Donenfeld.

 ~~Warning: This image is currently under active development and is not fully tested.
 This warning will be removed once the image is tested.
 In the meantime, please open